-This course provides the opportunity for students to apply the theory and concepts of CCM 231 Site Layout, Foundations, and Framing Principles.
-Students will practice site layout procedures and use common leveling instruments.
-Students will also practice floor and wall framing.
+This course provides the opportunity for students to apply the theory and concepts of CCM 233 Interior and Exterior Finishes.
+Students will practice skills in the safe use of equipment and materials common to the construction industry.
 (Corequisite: CCM 233)